Energy: Cosmology

-In cosmology and astronomy the phenomena of stars, nova, supernova, quasars and gamma-ray bursts are the universe's highest-output energy transformations of matter.
+In cosmology and astronomy the phenomena of stars, nova, supernova, quasars, and gamma-ray bursts are the universe's highest-output energy transformations of matter.
 All stellar phenomena (including solar activity) are driven by various kinds of energy transformations.
 Energy in such transformations is either from gravitational collapse of matter (usually molecular hydrogen) into various classes of astronomical objects (stars, black holes, etc.), or from nuclear fusion (of lighter elements, primarily hydrogen).

 The nuclear fusion of hydrogen in the Sun also releases another store of potential energy which was created at the time of the Big Bang.
 At that time, according to theory, space expanded and the universe cooled too rapidly for hydrogen to completely fuse into heavier elements.
 This meant that hydrogen represents a store of potential energy that can be released by fusion.
 Such a fusion process is triggered by heat and pressure generated from gravitational collapse of hydrogen clouds when they produce stars, and some of the fusion energy is then transformed into sunlight.

+The accretion of matter onto a compact object is a very efficient means of generating energy from gravitational potential.
+This behavior is responsible for some of the universe's brightest persistent energy sources.
+The Penrose process is a theoretical method by which energy could be extracted from a rotating black hole.
+Hawking radiation is the emission of black-body radiation from a black hole, which results in a steady loss of mass and rotational energy.
+As the object evaporates, the temperature of this radiation is predicted to increase, speeding up the process.